hprose/hprose-golang/README.md

 ### Unix Server and Client

 Hprose for Golang supports Unix Socket Server and Client.
-Like TcpServer, it is very easy to use.
+It is very easy to use like the Tcp Server and Client.

 To create a hprose Unix server, you can use `NewUnixService` or `NewUnixServer`.